GoodRequest/GRProvider/README.md

 > ⚠️ Don't forget to setup height of the header.
 Ex: `tableProvider.heightForHeaderInSection = UITableView.automaticDimension`

 6. `configureSectionHeaderHeight: SectionHeaderFooterHeightProvider`  &  `configureSectionFooterHeight: SectionHeaderFooterHeightProvider` & `heightForFooterInSection: CGFloat` & `heightForHeaderInSection: CGFloat`
-You can use one of the property fro mthe list about to configure height for footer or header in section.
-In case you want to have different sizes use `configure` method.
-Otherwise use other `heightForFooterInSection` and `heightForHeaderInSection`.
+You can use one of the property from the list about, to configure height for the footer or the header in the section.
+In case you want to have different sizes use `configure` methods.
+Otherwise use  `heightForFooterInSection` and `heightForHeaderInSection`.
 7. `configureOnItemSelected: ItemSelectionProvider`
-One of the most used property in provider.
-Did you click the cell in the list?
-Setup this closure and you will be notified.
+One of the most used property in the provider.
+Setup the closure variable to be notified about the selection on the cell.
 ```swift
 tableProvider.configureOnItemSelected = { [unowned self] _, _, _, item in
     switch item {